kxusx/Algorithms_2020101119/Week 4/week4_lec7.md

 more compressible = less random = more predictable

 Suppose there are n possible outcomes, with probabilities $p_1,p_2,...,p_n$.
 Assume that $p_i's$  are all of the form $(1/2)^{k}$and are observed frequencies.

-Average number of bits needed to encode a single draw from the distribution is:

 ![Untitled](week4_lec7%20aa9e9912c4e9428b93a8d4db14da1e7b/Untitled%204.png)